artis-mcrt/artistools/README.md

 ## Usage
 Type "artistools" at the command-line to get a full list of commands.
 The most frequently used commands are:
-- plotartisestimators
-- plotartislightcurve
+- artistools plotspectra
-- plotartisnltepops
+- artistools plotlightcurve
-- plotartisnonthermal
+- artistools plotestimators
-- plotartisradfield
+- artistools plotnltepops
-- plotartisspectrum
+- artistools describeinputmodel

 Use the -h option to get a list of command-line arguments for each command.
 Most of these commands would usually be run from within an ARTIS simulation folder.